emporous/community/docs/design.md

 ### Provenance

-Emporous can support attributes in JSON format which can conform the SLSA provenance schema.
+Emporous can support attributes in JSON format which can conform to the [SLSA provenance schema](https://slsa.dev/provenance/v0.2#schema).
+This allows information on how software artifacts are built and its origin to be signed and discovered through the attributes API.

 ### CVE

-CVE can be published as an artifact just like any content and will be discoverable with the attributes API.
-They can link to other content by digest or attributes just like other artifacts.
+[CVE](https://cve.mitre.org/) data can be published as an artifact just like any other content and will be discoverable with the attributes API.
+These artifacts can link to other content by digest or attributes.
+Linking CVEs to existing artifact this way can allow for dynamic CVE discovery without storing static scan results that can expire.

 # Glossary